Sensitivity of intracavity filtering schemes for detecting gravitational waves: Case I: Canceling radiation pressure noise

 To achieve above frequency dependence, one can employ a cascade of filter cavities which rotates the quadrature depending on the frequency, as shown in~\cite{Kimble02}.
 Specifically, the effects of filter cavities on the quadratures can be described by the following matrix:

 with the rotation angle $\zeta_f$ and the phase shift $\phi_f$ being

 where $\alpha_+$ and $\alpha_-$ are phase shifts of upper and lower sidebands induced by the filter cavity.
-In particular, in the narrowband approximation ($\Omega \ll \omega_{\rm fsr}$ with $\omega_{\rm fsr}$ being the free spectral range), for one filter cavity we have
+In particular, in the narrow band approximation ($\Omega \ll \omega_{\rm fsr}$ with $\omega_{\rm fsr}$ being the free spectral range), for one filter cavity we have

 with $\Delta_f$ and $\gamma_f$ being the cavity detuning and bandwidth, respectively.